xcart/xcart-docs/_pages/kb_en/import-export/csv_format_by_x-cart_data_type/csv_import_categories.md

     *   memberships;
     *   image;
     *   banner;
-    *   productClasses (processed by the module Product Filter).
+    *   productClasses (processed by the addon Product Filter).